PavloSernetskyi/Capstone2/README.md

 ![home-page](https://github.com/PavloSernetskyi/Capstone2/assets/74708976/04b8461d-e86c-456a-9310-d6091b92b1ee)

 ### 2. nationalpark.html
 A dedicated page that allows to browse parks by location and by park type.
+Two radio buttons will allow you to search for parks by location or by park type.
+This HTML file is linked to the js file named parks.js, which implements the hideOrShow function.
 ![nationalpark-page](https://github.com/PavloSernetskyi/Capstone2/assets/74708976/d938da88-c584-4d0b-9e02-a767c03d9643)

 ### 3. mountains.html